-On-Premises or VPC:

-For organizations who need to keep their IP within their network, Docker Trusted Registry and Docker Universal Control Plane can be deployed on-premises or in a VPC and connected to your existing infrastructure and systems like storage, Active Directory/LDAP, monitoring and logging solutions.
+On-Premises: For organizations who need to keep their IP within their network, Docker Trusted Registry and Docker Universal Control Plane can be deployed on-premises or in a VPC and connected to your existing infrastructure and systems like storage, Active Directory/LDAP, monitoring and logging solutions.
 Trusted Registry provides the ability to store and manage images on your storage infrastructure while also managing role based access control to the images.
-Universal Control Plane provides visibility across your Docker environment including Swarm clusters,

-Trusted Registry repositories, containers and multi container applications.
+Universal Control Plane provides visibility across your Docker environment including Swarm clusters, Trusted Registry repositories, containers and multi container applications.

-In the Cloud:

-For organizations who readily use SaaS solutions, Docker Cloud and Docker Hub provide a control plane and registry service that is hosted by Docker as a SaaS service.
-Hub is a cloud registry service to store and manage your images and user permissions.
-Docker Cloud provisions and manages the deployment clusters as well as monitors and manages the deployed applications.
+In the Cloud: For organizations who readily use SaaS solutions, Docker Hub and Tutum by Docker provide a registry service and control plane that is hosted and managed by Docker.
+Hub is a cloud registry service to store and manage your images and users permissions.
+Tutum by Docker provisions and manages the deployment clusters as well as monitors and manages the deployed applications.
 Connect to the cloud infrastructure of your choice or bring your own physical node to deploy your application.